CampaignChain/campaignchain-docs/package/campaignchain_linkedin.rst

 Packages
 --------

-The standard Twitter functionality is being provided by CampaignChain, Inc. through these packages:
+The standard Linkedin functionality is being provided by CampaignChain, Inc. through these packages:

-- `campaignchain/channel-twitter`_
+- `campaignchain/channel-linkedin`_
-- `campaignchain/location-twitter`_
+- `campaignchain/location-linkedin`_
-- `campaignchain/activity-twitter`_
+- `campaignchain/activity-linkedin`_
-- `campaignchain/operation-twitter`_
+- `campaignchain/operation-linkedin`_

 Although these modules are based on `Symfony bundles`_, they do not work independently of CampaignChain.